 Qualities of a Responsible Moneylender

 All lenders want to earn money from a borrower.
-It is their business after all.
-However, responsible lenders must also play as a financial partner who educates the borrowers regarding loans and handling finances.
+It is their business, after all.
+However, responsible lenders must also play as a financial partner who educates the borrowers regarding loans and finances.

-It is no secret that Pinoys still have a lot to understand about loans and good decision-making when it comes to saving up.
-We must be well informed on how to maximize our finances.
-After all, we still believe the famous words of the late weatherman Ernie Baron, “Kung walang knowledge, walang power.”
+It is no secret that Pinoys still have a lot to understand about loans and good decision-making when saving up.
+We must be well-informed on how to maximize our finances.
+After all, we still believe the late weatherman Ernie Baron’s famous words, “Kung Walang knowledge, Walang power.”

 The amount you actually borrowed without the interest rate and other charges yet.